Mats Zuccarello Game Preview: Wild vs. Rangers

 Zuccarello Season Stats Insights

-- In two of 10 games this season, Zuccarello has scored a goal, but he's yet to produce two or more goals in the same contest.
+- In 12 games this season, Zuccarello has averaged 18:27 on the ice, while putting up a plus-minus of -4.

+- Zuccarello has a goal in three games this year through 12 games played, but has not had multiple goals in any of those games.

-- In seven of 10 games this season, Zuccarello has registered a point, including two games with two or more points.
+- In nine of 12 games this year, Zuccarello has recorded a point, and three of those games included multiple points.

-- Zuccarello has an assist in six of 10 games this season, with multiple assists in one of them.
+- Zuccarello has posted an assist in a game eight times this season in 12 games played, including multiple assists once.

-- The implied probability that Zuccarello goes over his points prop total is 67.5%, based on the odds.
+- The implied probability is 64.5% that Zuccarello goes over his points prop total based on the odds.

-- The implied probability of Zuccarello going over his assist prop bet, based on the odds, is 53.5%.
+- Given his moneyline odds, Zuccarello has an implied probability of 48.8% of going over his assist prop bet.

 Sign up for Underdog fantasy today.